yabrown/MPDV-Testing/configure/README.txt

 nodes.json-- used to update config pathfinder files.
 This should contain all information that affects the state of the network, such as ip's, names, and address blocks we can announce.

-testing-tools-- contains all files and directories that need to be on a node in order to run and and record data for an attack.
+testing-tools-- contains all files and directories that need to be on a node in order to run and and record data for a single BGP attack.
 Should contain all changes to a given node, any file that is added or manipulated must be represented here.

 config.sh-- runs the full configuration of a node.
 After this is called, all attacks and measurement should be possible with simple commands.